 The best way to get help from the instructor is during office hours.
-If you are not able to make it to my scheduled office hours, I am often available at my office on the Pickle Research Campus, MER 1.606E.
+If you are not able to make it to my scheduled office hours, I am often available at my office.
 If you would like to meet outside scheduled office hours, it is generally best to arrange a time and location with me in advance.
 Email is typically the best way to reach me.
 Please mention EE302 in the subject of any email.